KevinSDJ/pizzeria-webpage/README.md

-# Pizzeria-romolo by ID for ideas
+# Pizzeria landing page by ID for ideas

-> colores principales

-* green-lima-300
-* gray-isolate-?